-Federal agencies lift temporary pause on use of Johnson & Johnson vaccine, saying benefits outweigh risks
+Federal agencies lift pause on use of Johnson Johnson vaccine, saying benefits outweigh risks

 People who have received the Johnson & Johnson vaccine and develop severe headaches, abdominal pain, leg pain or shortness of breath within three weeks after vaccination should contact their medical provider.
 Most notably, physicians are advised to avoid using heparin, a common treatment for blood clots, because it can exacerbate the vaccine-related condition.

-Experts have said the risk of developing a clot after receiving the vaccine appears far lower than the chance of a clotting issue caused by a severe covid-19 infection or from using hormonal birth control, such as oral contraceptives.
+Experts have said the risk of developing a clot after receiving the vaccine appears far lower than the chance of a clotting issue caused by hormonal birth control, such as oral contraceptives.

+For the Johnson & Johnson vaccine, “we don’t see any clear association at this point with oral contraceptives or any one of the typical risks that some people have for blood clotting,” Peter Marks, director of the FDA’s Center for Biologics Evaluation and Research, said during the Friday evening news conference.

-Among the 15 confirmed U.S. cases, the clotting reactions were rare, with seven cases per 1 million vaccinations among women 18 to 49 years old, according to the CDC.
+Among the 15 confirmed U.S. cases, the clotting reactions were rare, with seven cases per 1 million vaccinations among women ages 18 to 49, according to the CDC.
 There was fewer than one case per 1 million vaccinations in women older than 50.
 The reactions were most common in women in their 30s.

 There was an initial concern that people with the condition might be treated with the anticoagulant heparin, which can worsen it.
 One reason for the pause was to alert health officials to use similar non-heparin drugs and intravenous immunoglobulin.